Placement | Credit by Exam

 CBE evaluations are open to any student seeking to gain credit to fulfill the language requirement for his/her degree.
 Students who are planning to enroll in a DMES language course in the future should not opt for CBE; they should take a placement exam.
 Students who seek CBE and later decide to enroll in a language course at UT will have to take a separate placement exam (See Placement Exams above).
 Note: Students who are not currently enrolled at UT Austin are ineligible for this test.

 The credit-by-exam is held only ONCE per year in the fall semester.
-The next Credit-By-Exam test will take place on October 30, 2015 from 2:00 - 5:00pm in PAR 208.
-Please sign up online.
+The next Credit-By-Exam test will take place in late October/early November 2016.

 Examinees must bring with them a photo ID and a Department-Administered Credit-By-Exam form from the Center for Teaching and Learning located in the Red McCombs School of Business, GSB 2.130, 2110 Speedway, Austin, TX, 78713.
 There is a $20 registration fee and $55 examination fee, and these fees are paid on your What I Owe page.